Tarun25-dev/Doctor-Appointment-Booking-App/README.md

 ## 👨‍💻 Author

-**Your Name**
+KODIGANTI THARUN KUMAR
-B.Tech Computer Science & Engineering
+B.Tech Computer Science & Engineering (Data Science) Roll No:   22X51A3225
-Roll No: XXXXXXXX
 Academic Year: 2025–2026

 > *This project was developed as part of the academic curriculum to demonstrate full-stack web development skills using the MERN stack.*